Visit Syracuse's NBT Bank Stadium

 If you don't get your fill of Hofmann's hot dogs at the ballpark, head to Heid's of Liverpool.
 This throwback fast food establishment has been slinging grilled dogs since 1917.
 Make it a double snappy.
 Dinosaur Bar-B-Que now has locations throughout New York State, but the flagship is in Syracuse.
 There you'll find huge portions of ribs, pulled pork, sausage and shrimp in a lively, kitschy atmosphere.
 For a charming old-time vibe, stop for a pint or three at Nibsy's Pub.
 Established in 1890, it bills itself as the oldest tavern in Syracuse.

-For a maximum dose of upstate New York, make Syracuse part of a Triple-A East itinerary that also includes the Buffalo Bisons and Rochester Red Wings.
+For a maximum dose of upstate New York, make Syracuse part of an International League itinerary that also includes the Buffalo Bisons and Rochester Red Wings.
 The Binghamton Rumble Ponies, situated one rung below Syracuse on the New York Mets' organizational ladder, are located approximately 73 miles to the south.
 From there consider heading to the Big Apple.
 The New York Mets are in Queens and their High-A affiliate, the Brooklyn Cyclones, are situated amid the wonders of Coney Island.

 The Road to New York City